R. Kelly pleads not guilty to sex abuse charges

 RELATED: 'I'm the one you ignore': Chicago writer Jim DeRogatis tenacious in R. Kelly coverage that has spanned years

-He has yet to post his $100,000 bail, and his attorney says he needs to sort out his finances.
+He has yet to post his $100,000 bail, and his attorney said he needs to sort out his finances.
 Kelly is expected to bond out of jail Monday.

+"Our position at this point is that Mr. Kelly has done nothing wrong," said Kelly's attorney, Steve Greenberg.
+"No one has showed us any evidence that he has done anything wrong."

+Greenberg said Monday he is not worried about additional charges coming against his client, and has not seen anything that leads him to believe his client has done anything wrong.

+WATCH: R. Kelly surrenders to Chicago police

 The landlord at Kelly's West Loop recording studio claims he owes more than $174,000 in back rent, and earlier this month a judge ordered him to pay $161,000 he owes in child support.
-But his attorney Steve Greenberg said he has the money he needs to get out of jail.

-WATCH: R. Kelly surrenders to Chicago police

-"He's in high spirits considering what's going on," Greenberg said.
-"No one wants to be in jail."
+Judge Flood said he does not have to pay the back child support before he posts bond.

 Greenberg cited problems with getting money out of the bank over the weekend caused the delay in posting bond.
-He denied that child support payments affected Kelly's ability to post bond.
+He reiterated on Monday that child support payments owed in a civil case do not affect Kelly's ability to post bond.

-While behind bars, Kelly is being isolated away from the general population in the jail.
+While behind bars, Kelly is being isolated from the general population in the jail.
+Greenberg said his client is holding up well.

 RELATED: A timeline of R. Kelly's life and career

+"The videotape depicts Mr. Kelly engaged in illegal sexual assault of a 14-year-old girl," Avenatti said.
+"It is approximately 55 minutes in length.
+The conduct in the tape can be described as nothing short of outrageous, illegal.
+It leaves no question as to Mr. Kelly's guilt."

-Attorney Michael Avenatti said he will provide a second video showing R. Kelly engaged in sexual assault of a minor to prosecutors Monday morning.
+Avenatti said Monday he has been made aware of a third tape showing Kelly sexually abuse a minor.

-Cook County State's Attorney Kim Foxx detailed the charges Friday afternoon.
+On Friday afternoon, Cook County State's Attorney Kim Foxx detailed the charges against Kelly.
 Three of the four victims were between the ages 13 and 17 when the alleged abuse occurred, with Kelly being more than five years older than the victims, Foxx said.
 The alleged abuse took place between September 1998 and January 2010.
 The indictment papers do not say where the alleged crimes took place.

 Foxx referred to the victims by their initials.
 The first victim said she was abused four times, between May 26, 1998 and May 25, 1999.
 The second victim said she was abused twice, between Sept.
 26, 1998 and Sept.
 25, 2001.
 The third victim said she was abused on Feb.
 18, 2003.
 The fourth victim said she was abuse three times, between May 1, 2009 and Jan.
 31, 2010.